Disaster Response Services Training Minds. Mobilizing Technology. Saving Lives. Donate

 DRS was created to bridge the gap between what communities wish they had during a crisis

 and what is actually available to them on the ground.
-We are a small, mission-driven nonprofit
+We are a mission-driven nonprofit that

-that designs programs, builds tools, and shows up on-scene to support residents, responders,
+designs programs, builds tools, and shows up to support residents, responders, schools,

 and partner agencies.

-media that makes preparedness feel human, accessible, and real — not just another brochure
+and media that makes preparedness feel human, accessible, and practical — not distant,

 • Community-focused disaster preparedness education